Kibalchish47/String-Word-Analyzer-/README.md

 # String-Word-Analyzer

-Pretty easy : the user inputs a string (most likely a sentence), and using REGEX the programs determines whether the sentence contains the word "fuck or no"
+Easy scheme :
+-The user enters a sentence and a word to look for in the sentence -Using regex the programs analyzes the occurences of the word inside of the sentences -Prints out the result

+BOOOOOOOM

+DONE

+String Word Analyzer Complete